All Episodes

 Let's go.

-and then she was hired as a law professor at Harvard, and Harvard touted her supposed lineage when the problem when the program faced doubts about faculty diversity, and she claimed that she was Native American, and here's how some of that went down.
+And Harvard touted her supposed lineage when the problem, when the program faced doubts about faculty diversity, and she claimed that she was Native American.

-Would you be Massachusetts first Native American Senator?
+Would you be Massachusetts' first Native American senator?

-I would be their first senator so far as I know who has Native American heritage.
+I would be their first senator, so far as I know, who has Native American heritage.

-My Aunt B has walked by that picture at least a thousand times, remarked that he that her father, my papa, had high cheekbones, like all of the Indians do, because that's how she saw it, and she said, and your mother got those same great cheekbones, and I didn't.
+My Aunt B has walked by that picture at least a thousand times, remarked that her father, my papa, had high cheekbones, like all of the Indians do, because that's how she saw it.

 She thought this was the bad deal she had gotten in life.

-My mom and dad uh were very much in love with each other, and they wanted to get married.
+My mom and dad were very much in love with each other, and they wanted to get married.

 And my father's parents said, absolutely not.